 It was to the rock strewn banks of this melancholic pool that Sir Bedivere is said to have brought the dying King Arthur, who instructed him to cast Excalibur into the sullen waters of Dozmary Pool.

-It doesn’t take a great leap of the imagination to picture Bedivere trudging down to the reed-fringed banks of Dozmary Pool where he found himself unable to dispose of so beautiful a sword.
+It doesn't take a great leap of the imagination to picture Bedivere trudging down to the reed-fringed banks of the pool, where he found himself unable to dispose of so beautiful a sword.

-Twice he returned to his dying King who knew from the answers to his questions that his wish had not been carried out.
+Twice he returned to his dying King, who knew from the answers Bedivere gave to his questions that his wish had not been carried out.

 On the third occasion, however, the loyal knight had reluctantly complied with Arthur's wishes and thus when questioned was, according to Tennyson, able to reply:-

 "...With both hands I flung him, wheeling him;

 But when I looked again, behold an arm

 Arthurian epics aside, Dozmary Pool has several other legends to fire the imagination of even the most jaded city dweller.

 At night a dark spirit is said to sit by the lifeless waters its despairing cries clearly discernable over even the wildest of autumn gales.